-Another easy way to improve your rankings, especially for local SEO, is by geo-locating your content—including your metadata.
+Another easy way to improve your rankings, especially for local SEO marketing, is by geo-locating your content—including your metadata.
 So if your business is in Lancaster or Harrisburg or York, let people know that.
 Tell them in your site text.
 Make sure you include a footer on every page with your address and local phone number.
 You can even add a Google Map to make it easy for them to find you.

 Apart from your website text, make sure you include your location in your page title and meta description as well.
 Start with your keyword, but make sure you insert your location.
 Your location is even more important than your company name.
 If you geo-target well, a title tag should look something like this:

 Make Your First Link Count